+Keep your pets healthy and safe by joining Loudoun County Animal Services (LCAS) at one of our low-cost rabies vaccine and microchip clinics.
 Dogs and cats as young as 12 weeks may participate in the clinic.
 Pet owners should bring their cats in carriers.
 Dogs must remain on a leash of six feet or less.
 No flexi-leads, please.
 We recommend bringing any prior vaccination records, but records are not required.
-LCAS can accept cash and check as forms of payment.
 Have questions?
 Email Us!

 For the safety of pets and people, the Commonwealth of Virginia requires all cats and dogs over the age of four months to be regularly vaccinated against rabies.
 The majority of rabies cases occur in wildlife but when people are exposed to rabies, it is usually the result of an encounter with an infected domestic animal.
 Rabies is potentially contagious to pets and humans, and, when left untreated, the virus is almost always fatal.
 However, high rates of vaccination have led to a decline in the disease nationwide.
 Dogs and cats should be vaccinated against rabies, at a minimum, every three years.